 This design by Kate Spade has chosen to use high-contrast patterns and a simple but loud palette as the main visual element.
 The use of strong black and white patterns against the vibrant yellow and turquoise attracts instant attention to the copy without ruining any of the legibility.
 Consider introducing bold patterns into your email design for a simple way to attract a lot of attention.

 A big time for retail sales and email newsletters is the holidays, but when it comes to designing an email for the festive seasons, try not to fall into cliche design elements.
-This email design by J.Crew has been done up for Halloween, but instead of replying on the typical orange and black, lots of bats, lots of cobwebs etc. designs that are typical for Halloween, J.Crew has instead opted for a classy design that is in line with their brand, using predominantly monochromatic design with a pop of the signature orange.
+This email design by J.Crew has been done up for Halloween, but instead of relying on the typical orange and black, lots of bats, lots of cobwebs, etc. designs that are typical for Halloween, J.Crew has instead opted for a classy design that is in line with their brand, using predominantly monochromatic design with a pop of the signature orange.
 A classy twist on the typical festive design.

-This design by Urban Outfitters has a very simple layout that would be nothing flash to look at if it weren’t for the added hand drawn elements.
-By adding small black doodles around the photographs, this design becomes a lot more personal, fun and unique, all of these qualities fitting nicely in with the brand.
+This design by Urban Outfitters has a very simple layout that would be nothing flash to look at if it weren’t for the added hand-drawn elements.
+By adding small black doodles around the photographs, this design becomes a lot more personal, fun, and unique, all of these qualities fitting nicely in with the brand.
 Proof that just one added element can completely transform your design.

 This template example from Advolocaru binds the information within a letter an envelope to capture the feeling of receiving hard copy mail.
 This simple graphic helps order the information neatly while still giving it a creative and personal touch.

 Consider how your audience will consume the email, likely by quickly scrolling down the email and skimming the content at first.
-This design by Banana Republic plays on this scroll-and-skim action by including a slow reveal of the main type that leads toward a punchy call to action link.
+This design by the Banana Republic plays on this scroll-and-skim action by including a slow reveal of the main type that leads toward a punchy call to action link.
 A simple way to enhances your users’ experience.

 A direct design can get you somewhere quick, but a more indirect design can get you somewhere great.
 This email by J.Crew has opted to not show any of their products, a bold move for an apparel company.
 Instead, they have used a simple photo of a fortune cookie with a quirky ‘fortune’ that also acts as a call to action.
 Within email design, a more indirect approach to selling your product and brand is riskier, but if done well can have a great payoff.

-This design by Squarespace has opted for a bare-bones email design with minimal type, imagery and color palette.
+This design by Squarespace has opted for a bare-bones email design with minimal type, imagery, and color palette.
 Only one image is used, a simple, near-monochromatic nature shot that has a simply-set email heading “10” overlayed and the rest of the email is set in plain black type, all one size, hierarchy is distinguished with font weights only.
 A design doesn’t have to have a lot of bells and whistles to be effective, experiment with taking away from your design instead of adding.

 This design by Sephora has used an interesting zig-zag-like layout, the flat-lay imagery has been aligned to a diagonal grid that is emphasized with the vibrant blocks of color.
 The angular layout is both enticing to look at as well as functional to order lots of information and imagery.

-The general rule of thumb for type is that left-alignment is most easily legible, but don’t view this as a law to which you must always obey.
+The general rule of thumb for the type is that left-alignment is most easily legible, but don’t view this as a law to which you must always obey.
 This example by Brother Moto has aligned most of its elements to the center so that the focus remains directly down the middle of the page to make a pretty effective layout that is still legible and balanced.

 This design by Jack Spade keeps things simple but urgent, with one visual and a focus on the call to action.
-Using large type, a vibrant, attention-grabbing color and a simple visual that relates back to the central message makes for a simple design that still manages to communicate urgency and the need to act fast.
-A good example of a quick, clean and direct way to communicate with your readership.
+Using a large type, vibrant, attention-grabbing color and a simple visual that relates back to the central message makes for a simple design that still manages to communicate urgency and the need to act fast.
+A good example of a quick, clean, and direct way to communicate with your readership.

 If you are intending to take photos for your email design, plan them out ahead of time to make sure they will work with your layout ideas.
-This email by TOMS is a good example of planning ahead – the framing of the images used allow for the foreground and background to act as a textured backdrop for type and other elements.
+This email by TOMS is a good example of planning ahead – the framing of the images used to allow for the foreground and background to act as a textured backdrop for type and other elements.
 A simple tactic to get the most flexibility out of your images and the most elements into your email while avoiding clutter.